kubedb/docs/docs/guides/mssqlserver/gitops/gitops.md

 Update the `storage.resources.requests.storage` to `2Gi`.
 Commit the changes and push to your Git repository.
 Your repository is synced with `ArgoCD` and the `Mssqlserver` CR is updated in your cluster.

-Now, `gitops` operator will detect the volume changes and create a `VolumeExpansion` ElasticsearchOpsRequest to update the `Mssqlserver` database volume.
+Now, `gitops` operator will detect the volume changes and create a `VolumeExpansion` mssqlserverOpsRequest to update the `Mssqlserver` database volume.
 List the resources created by `gitops` operator in the `demo` namespace.

 ```bash
 $ kubectl get kf,Mssqlserver,kfops -n demo